 In addition to having access to Avenir Museum, design students have the opportunity to participate in the internship program and study abroad opportunities.
 Past design students have studied in Italy, France, Peru, Ghana, and Australia.
 Some have also participated in Semester at Sea, which typically enrolls more than 600 students from more than 250 colleges and universities.

-Founded in 1890 as Texas Normal College and Teachers’ Training Institute, University of North Texas (UNT) is home to 37,000 students enrolled in 220 degree programs across 11 colleges and schools.
-The College of Visual Arts & Design offers several programs for aspiring fashion designers including a Fashion Design Pre-Major, a BFA in Fashion Design, an MFA in Design with a Concentration in Fashion Design, a Studio Art Pre-Major, and BFA degrees in Studio Art with a Concentration in Fibers or Metalsmithing and Jewelry.
+University of North Texas (UNT) is home to the College of Visual Arts & Design, which offers several programs for aspiring fashion designers.
+Options include a Fashion Design Pre-Major, a BFA in Fashion Design, an MFA in Design with a Concentration in Fashion Design, a Studio Art Pre-Major, and BFA degrees in Studio Art with a Concentration in Fibers or Metalsmithing and Jewelry.

-Program highlights include an internship program that provides the opportunity to work at fashion houses in Dallas and Fort Worth as well as apparel companies in New York, Chicago, Los Angeles, and London.
+Program highlights include an internship program that provides the opportunity to work at fashion houses in Dallas and Fort Worth, and apparel companies in New York, Chicago, Los Angeles, and London.
 Students also have the opportunity to participate in the annual ArtWear Fashion Show as well as national and international events such as Fashion Group International of Dallas’ Career Day, and The Hispanic Association of Colleges and Universities and Gap Inc.’s Design Your Future competition.

 Graduates of the Fashion Programs at UNT have been hired by major companies such as Calvin Klein, Dillard’s, Fossil, the Haggar Clothing Co., Nicole Miller, Ralph Lauren, Zac Posen, and more.

-Texas Women's University (TWU) was founded in 1901.
-It is home to 15,303 students enrolled in more than 150 programs across four colleges and a graduate school.
-The College of Arts & Sciences offers several programs for aspiring fashion designers.
-Offerings include a BA in Fashion Design, a BA/BS Dual Degree in Fashion Design and Fashion Merchandising, a BA/BBA Dual Degree in Fashion Design and General Business-Entrepreneurship, and a BA/BS in Fashion Design and Marketing.
+Texas Woman's University (TWU) is home to the College of Arts & Sciences, which offers several programs for aspiring fashion designers.
+Degree paths include a BA in Fashion Design, a BA/BS Dual Degree in Fashion Design and Fashion Merchandising, a BA/BBA Dual Degree in Fashion Design and General Business-Entrepreneurship, and a BA/BS in Fashion Design and Marketing.
 A Minor in Fashion Design is also on the menu.